NeoZorK/neozork-hld-prediction/docs/index.md

 ### 🌐 [API](api/)
 API and integration documentation for external services and data sources.
 - **Exchange Rate API** - Complete API integration guide with authentication, endpoints, and examples
+- **Data Sources** - Comprehensive documentation for all data acquisition sources

 ### 📝 [Meta](meta/)
 Documentation about documentation - history, organization, and maintenance.